denisneuling/apitrary.jar/apitrary-api/README.md

 ### Getting Started
 ---

-The apitrary.jar is broken down into 3 modules: apitrary-api, apitrary-api-client and apitrary-orm.
+The apitrary.jar is broken down into 4 modules: apitrary-api, apitrary-api-client, apitrary-transport and apitrary-orm.

 * The apitrary-api is a plain pojo implementation of the apitrary api schema.
 * The apitrary-api-client uses the apitrary-api to fire requests against the apitrary API.
+* The apitrary-transport is the parent module of several http transport wrapper implementations.
+    * apitrary-transport-cxf enables support for apaches cxf client implementation
+    * apitrary-transport-httpclient enables support for apaches httpclient implementation
+    * apitrary-transport-javanet enables support for plain java.net http connections
 * The apitrary-orm module is devided into 2 submodules.
     * The apitrary-orm-core module brings everything to you to CRUD your entities, map your business POJOs to JSON and vice versa and fire higher cascading operations.
     * The apitrary-orm-codec module provides en- and decoding of your entity's properties (ex. images to base64 and vice versa).